If you’re a cancer patient, survivor, or caregiver, we’re here for you.

 Yes.
 See the full visitor restrictions for any exceptions.

 Does having cancer mean I’m more at risk of getting sick from the coronavirus?

 Yes.
-Cancer and cancer treatments both can weaken your immune system.
+Cancer and cancer treatments both can make your immune system weaker.
 With this lowered immunity, your body will have a harder time fighting the virus.
-You could potentially become more ill than someone who doesn’t have cancer.
+You could potentially become sicker than someone who doesn’t have cancer.